zeripath/java-gitea-api/docs/IssueApi.md

 String owner = "owner_example"; // String | owner of the repo
 String repo = "repo_example"; // String | name of the repo
 Integer index = 56; // Integer | this parameter is ignored
-Integer id = 56; // Integer | id of the comment to edit
+Long id = 789L; // Long | id of the comment to edit
 EditIssueCommentOption body = new EditIssueCommentOption(); // EditIssueCommentOption |
 try {
     Comment result = apiInstance.issueEditCommentDeprecated(owner, repo, index, id, body);